Ubuntu and Humanness

 So, I kind of grew up with those principles, but the main idea for them was building unity with the other persons.
 Being the first one to love, to sacrifice.

-Another element that taught me the importance of valuing others were my colleagues at NEIU.
-I was so lucky to have colleagues who value each other, it just cemented everything.
-It became a beautiful space to keep the principles that are important to me.
+Another element that taught me the importance of valuing others were my education friends and mentors, especially Professor John Goldsmith at the University, and colleagues at NEIU, especially Teddy Bofman.
+I was so lucky to have mentors and colleagues who value each other, it just cemented everything.
+They helped me sustain the principles that are important to me.

 Would you say that these are principles that guide you in life?